realityforge/planet_quake/README.md

   * Shader palettes for pre-rendering colors and changing the theme of maps
   * Socks5 based cUrl downloads for downloading over the proxy and avoid content access controls
   * LOD (level of detail) based compression, loading different levels of detail in models and shaders, distance based mipmaps
-  * Brotli compression for game content from server
+  * Brotli compression for game content from server UDP downloads
   * Asynchronous rendering for portals, mirrors, demos, videos, etc
   * webm/VPX/vorbis video format, "demoMap" surface parm which renders demos to an arbitrary surface. .Gif support with automatic frame binding in animMap
   * Ported IQM and MD5 from spearmint engine